Michal-roj-web/Cchip8/README.md

 # Cchip8
 Cchip8 is a work in progress chip8 emulator written in C.
 ## Controls
-Default keypad is set to keyboard as follows:
+Default keypad is assigned to keyboard as follows:
 ```
 Keypad       Keyboard
 +-+-+-+-+    +-+-+-+-+